Occupational stress: Workplace conflict

 Interpersonal conflict among people at work has been shown to be one of the most frequently noted stressors for employees.
 Conflict can be precipitated by workplace harassment.
 Workplace conflict is also associated with other stressors, such as role conflict, role ambiguity, and heavy workload.
 Conflict has also been linked to strains such as anxiety, depression, physical symptoms, and low levels of job satisfaction.

 Sexual harassment

 A review of the literature indicates that sexual harassment, which principally affects women, negatively affects workers' psychological well-being.
 Other findings suggest that women who experience higher levels of harassment are more likely to perform poorly at work.

-Sexual harassment can happen to anyone of any gender and the harasser can be someone of any gender, the harasser does not need to be someone of the opposite sex.
-The harasser can be someone with a higher position than you, but it is not always the case.
-You can be harassed by a fellow co-worker, someone from another department or even by someone who is not an employee.
+Sexual harassment can affect individuals of any gender, and the harasser can also be of any gender; the harasser does not need to be of the opposite sex.
+While a harasser may hold a higher position, this is not always the case.
+Harassment can occur from a co-worker, someone in a different department, or even an individual who is not an employee.

 Sexual harassment includes but is not limited to: